HEAVEN (Part 1)

 God clearly reveals to us in the Bible that there is life after death.
 Everyone has an equal opportunity to live once and prepare for life after death (Heb.
 9:27).

 There are only two destinations after death.
-It is either you continue to live and enjoy with God in heaven or live and suffer with Satan in hell fire.
+It is either you continue to live and enjoy with God in heaven, or you continue to live and suffer with Satan in hell fire.

 The choice of where to spend eternity is entirely yours.
 Both heaven and hell are set before you in this world and you must choose where you will spend eternity before you leave this world.